NJ Town Mourns Loss Of 'Teddy Bear With Heart Of Gold' Killed Practically On His Own Property

 And a personality larger than life.

-The longtime Andover resident, 60, died on Friday, May 31, when his 1963 Pontiac veered off of Yates Avenue, local police said.
+The lifelong Andover resident, 60, died on Friday, May 31, when his 1963 Pontiac veered off of Yates Avenue, local police said.

-The vehicle went down into a culvert and Luchetti was ejected into a wooded area, located just behind his house, and died.
+The car went down into a culvert and Luchetti was ejected into a wooded area, just behind his house, where he died.

 "On his own property," said friend of 40 years Joe Pepe, of Fredon.
 "That's how close to home he was."